 Coffee as global history

 Although Italy would like to claim the origins of coffee all to themselves, it has always been a global phenomenon and its history sheds light on fascinating trade routes and exchanges among nations and key historic figures.
 Cosimo Bizzarri tells of a transatlantic back-and-forth between Italy and America.
 The standing bar, for instance, is thought to have been an American phenomenon.
 Starbucks first opened in Seattle in 1971.
 Executive chairman Howard Schultz has said that his vision for the chain was inspired by the Milanese coffee bars he visited more than three decades ago.
 Morris argues the various influences between the nations have always been somewhat reciprocal.

-In late 2018, Starbucks will finally open its first Italian outpost, in the centre of Milan – a fateful convolution of cultures that may or may not work out.
-But as we reflect on the culture of coffee, it is important to remember the diverse ways in which it is consumed and shared, and the lesser-known moments of its ascendency to one of the world’s favourite drinks.
+As we reflect on the culture of coffee, it is important to remember the diverse ways in which it is consumed and shared, and the lesser-known moments of its ascendancy to one of the world’s favourite drinks.
 Coffee becomes a fascinating way in which to tell a story of global history.

 Updated on December 9, 2019